 Transplantation uses healthy hematopoietic precursor cells, or stem cells, to help fight cancer and replace unhealthy bone marrow.

 Dr. Al-Homsi also does research that focuses on preventing graft-versus-host disease, or GvHD, a potentially life-threatening complication of blood and marrow transplant.
 He has led clinical trials examining innovative combinations of medications to prevent GvHD, including cyclophosphamide and proteasome inhibitors.
 Such combinations can prevent the use of other extended and burdensome prophylactic traditional agents and are applicable to people with limited kidney function, who are often denied blood and marrow transplants.

-The Blood and Marrow Transplant Program works closely with the Clinical Leukemia Program at Perlmutter Cancer Center, led by Raoul Tibes, MD, PhD.
 Dr. Al-Homsi evaluates leukemia patients who require transplantation after their initial treatment provided by the hematologist–oncologists in the leukemia program.

 “Our understanding of hematologic malignancies has advanced greatly over the past decade, to the point that many blood-borne cancers are curable,” says Benjamin G. Neel, MD, PhD, director of Perlmutter Cancer Center.
 “Bone marrow transplantation plays a critical role in these advances.
 Dr. Al-Homsi’s research holds tremendous promise to curtail negative interactions between host and transplanted cells and make this form of treatment safer and more effective.”

 With expanded services, a new physical location for the transplant center, cutting-edge discoveries transitioning from bench to bedside on a regular basis, and a comprehensive clinical team delivering unparalleled care through the Blood and Marrow Transplant Program, the number of patients entering remission continues to grow.